kalekundert/bind_dna/notebook/20190912_confirm_cdna_display/confirm_cdna_display.rst

   don't see why they would need to be at either terminus to coordinate Ni).
-Of course, all of the proteins in the PURExpress reaction are also His-tagged, but I could always use a 100 kDa spin-filter get rid of most of them (although not any the might run near my protein in a gel).
+Of course, all of the proteins in the PURExpress reaction are also His-tagged, but I could always use a 100 kDa spin-filter get rid of most of them (although not any that might run near my protein in a gel).

 - Strep-tag: I don't really have any reason to believe that this would work internally, except that the Twin Strep-tag has one Strep-tag that's basically